learnyourmind/azureautomation/README.md

 # azureautomation
-This project will provide python development for azure automation
+This project will provide development for azure automation